hardlyadequate/analyst-playbook/README.md

 #### Data dumping

 It will be useful to stay on top of what are the most common dumping sites/exfiltration methods.
 This could be cloud storage like OneDrive, SharePoint, Google Drive, or websites like GitHub or PasteBin.
 PasteBin will send you a short link to what you uploaded and can be used to see what may be exfiltrated.

+<a name="folderfile-creation"></a>
+### Folder/file creation

+If you can see file creation in areas where you know it needs Administrator permissions (ie. Program Files and the Windows folders), from a user that you know is an attacker then you know that the attacker has gained privileges equivalent to the Administrator.

 <a name="gen-win-info"></a>
 ## General information